 OVERVIEW: The National Math and Science Initiative seeks to improve teacher training and student performance in STEM.
 This nonprofit has established a flagship College Readiness Program, which serves as the focus of its initiatives and partnerships.

 IP TAKE: Some of the largest funding efforts in STEM education move through NMSI, and its work supports both students and teachers to promote improvements in this area.
 Universities and state-based education groups have been among the top recipients of support from this funder.

-You can see a list of the leading partner organizations on NMSI's website here (dollar amounts allocated for specific grant programs are available by reviewing the organization's Form 990 tax filings).
+Grantseeker’s can see a list of the leading partner organizations on NMSI's website here (dollar amounts allocated for specific grant programs are available by reviewing the organization's Form 990 tax filings).

-- Matthew Randazzo, CEO
+- Matthew Randazzo, Chief Executive Officer

 - Gregg Fleisher, President

 - Tracy Epp, EVP and Chief Operating Officer